Turkey Buying and Cooking Tips

 She tossed the turkey filled with stuffing into the oven, and when the little red popper popped up, it was done, and I mean really done.
 Overdone!

 We did have a local butcher where she bought most of our meat and cold cuts (I used to love it when the butcher handed us, kids, a slice of rolled-up baloney).
 Still, I don't remember her buying our Thanksgiving turkey there.
 No one heard of organic, free-range turkeys back in the '60s.
 At least I didn't.

 So where do we start - fresh, frozen, or somewhere between?

 The USDA defines " Fresh " as having never been chilled below 26° F or frozen.
 Turkeys cooled below 0 degrees F must be labeled as "frozen."
-And then there are those between 0 - 26° F labeled "hard-chilled."
+Then, those between 0 and 26° F are labeled "hard-chilled."
 So which is better?

 Some experts will tell you that freezing affects the taste of the meat because it alters the cell structure, causing a loss of moisture and, thus, a loss of flavor.
 That may be true, but in my many years of eating fresh, frozen turkey, I imagine I had a few of those in between "hard-chilled" turkeys.
 I've never been able to taste that much difference between them.

 The quality and taste have more to do with the turkey's age, how it is handled before it is frozen, how it is defrosted, and how it is cooked.

 Let's face it; you could buy the most expensive fresh, free-range, organic turkey and overcook it.
 It's going to be dry and lacking flavor.
 I'm going to go out on a limb here.
 Still, Turkey is more of a conduit for excellent turkey gravy and cranberry sauce than something to be eaten by itself.